Length: SVL up to 165mm, with the tail being equal to or shorter than the body length

 A physically robust species with a thick head, large trunk and tail.
-The largest of New Zealand’s geckos reaching up to 160mm in length.
+The largest of New Zealand’s geckos reaching up to 160mm in snout-to-vent length, and around 30cm in total.
 The back is olive brown to olive green with pale and irregular crossbar shaped splotches down the back, usually from the nape of the neck to the base of the tail.
 The underside is paler than the back, usually a pale uniform grey but can be softly blotched.
 Duvaucel’s gecko have a pink mouth and tongue.
 The forehead is slightly concave with yellow eyes and large oval openings for the ears.

 Duvaucel’s gecko have a high number of lamallae on the feet with long toes (lamallae are a structure on the footpads which allow adhesion onto surfaces).
-Cloacal spurs (an outgrowth of bone serving primarily as a grip during mating) are arranged in a series of 3-4, with pre cloacal spurs extending in a narrow series along the underside of the thighs.
+Cloacal spurs (an outgrowth of bone and enlarged scales serving primarily as a grip during mating) are arranged in a series of 3-4, with pre-cloacal and femoral pores extending in a narrow series along the underside of the thighs.

 Vocalisation of Duvaucel’s gecko has been variously described as squeaks, squeals, croaking and coughing.

-Duvaucel’s gecko are an extremely long lived species with ages of up to 50 years reported.
+Duvaucel’s gecko are an extremely long lived species with ages of over 50 years reported.

-Duvaucel’s gecko were once widespread throughout New Zealand, unfortunately due to the impact of human settlement and the introduction of predatory mammals, the species are now restricted to 36 offshore islands along the east coast and in the Cook Strait.
+Duvaucel’s gecko were once widespread throughout New Zealand as far south as Otago.
+Unfortunately due to the impact of human settlement and the introduction of predatory mammals, the species are now restricted to 36 offshore islands along the east coast and in the Cook Strait.
 They inhabit forests, bluffs, cliffs, and coastlines in lowland areas.

 Ecology and habitat